Why and How to Secure your Website with the HTTPS Protocol

 - Security – Using HTTPS keeps sensitive data transferring between a browser and website encrypted which helps protect customers.
 Anyone using Google or Chrome is a customer for Google and they want to do everything they can to make those customers happy.
 In this case, adding a warning when security is not present alerts their customers about a potential problem.

-- SEO – HTTPS is a ranking signal, although currently it is a lightly weighted one.
+- SEO – HTTPS is a ranking signal, although currently, it is a lightly weighted one.
 However, that could easily change in the future.
 Google is also starting to index HTTPS pages first.
 Using HTTPS also provides access to HTTP/2, which can affect your website speed in a positive way.
 Both speed and site performance are directly related to user preference and satisfaction which are ranking signals for Google and other search engines.

 - Usability – There are some elements, tools, and embedded code which will not work when navigating between HTTP and HTTPS.
 That means if your site is using HTTP and it interacts with another site using HTTPS there can be issues.

 - Credibility – Security online has always been a concern to consumers and that can directly relate to a business’s credibility.
 Using things like a Norton Secured badge on a site or a VeriSign Secured emblem can instill trust with customers.
-HTTPS does the same, while displaying “Not Secure” next to your HTTP web address does not.
-Statistics have shown that people are much more likely to abandon a transaction if they feel their data is at risk due to an unsafe or unsecure connection.
+HTTPS does the same while displaying “Not Secure” next to your HTTP web address does not.
+Statistics have shown that people are much more likely to abandon a transaction if they feel their data is at risk due to an unsafe or unsecured connection.
 That could lead customers to abandon your site in favor of a more secure one such as your competition.

 How to implement the HTTPS Protocol